 There are four different types of painted turtles; the Eastern painted turtle, the Midland painted turtle, the Western painted turtle, and the Southern painted turtle, all of which have different native ranges in the U.S., but their care requirements in captivity are similar.

-Painted turtles live for 20-25 years on average but can live for up to 50 years in captivity, and this is in large part why they are such a massive responsibility.
-You can tell the age of a painted turtle by the rings on their shells, just like counting the rings on a tree.
+Painted turtles live for 20–25 years on average but can live for up to 50 years in captivity, and this is in large part why they are such a massive responsibility.
+You can tell the age of a painted turtle by the rings on their shells.
 When the painted turtle grows, they shed the outside layer of plates on their shell, called scutes, and these new plates leave distinct rings that can be counted to reveal the turtle’s age.

 These turtles are fairly small in size, reaching about 5–6 inches in length on average, but have been found up to 12 inches long.
 Shell size is another way of estimating the age of a painted turtle: By about 2 years old, the shell should be around 4 inches long and will reach 6-8 inches at 4 years old.
 Males are usually smaller than females, although not by much.